-Euro Area Business Cycle Network Training School, University of Mannheim, 20-21 April, 2020
+Euro Area Business Cycle Network Online Training School, September 30 - October 2, 2020

-We are pleased to announce details of the latest EABCN Training School; a two-day course entitled “Fiscal Policy: Estimating Causal Evidence and Positive Theory”.
-Professor Morten Ravn will teach the course.
+We are pleased to announce details of the latest EABCN Training School; a two-day course entitled “Continuous-time Methods in Macroeconomics (with applications to heterogeneous agent models)”.
+Professor Jesús Fernández-Villaverde and Galo Nuño will teach the course.
 It is primarily aimed at participants in the Euro Area Business Cycle Network,, but applications will also be considered from doctoral students, post-doctoral researchers,, and economists working in central banks and government institutions outside of the network, as well as commercial organisations (fees are applicable for non-network non-academic organisations).

 A recent literature has shown that heterogeneous agent (HA) models can be crucial for the understanding of the transmission mechanism of monetary and fiscal policies.
 So far, a significant barrier to the widespread use of HA models in academic and policy circles, including central banks, has been the complexity in the solution and estimation of this class of models.
 New analytical and numerical tools, however, have emerged in the last years that greatly simplify this task.
 Continuous-time methods, in particular, provide important advantages for the analysis of HA models.

 This training course introduces the main tools, as well as some recent advances, in continuous-time methods in macroeconomics, with a focus on their application to HA models.
 This course will provide participants with the necessary background to apply these tools in practice as well as introduce some relevant applications in macro and monetary economics.

 The course is divided into five sessions taught over three days.

 Session 1.
 Dynamic programming: the deterministic case.
 The Hamilton-Jacobi-Bellman (HJB) equation and the Hamiltonian.
 Numerical methods and viscosity solutions.
 Finite difference method (FDM).